jhap1982/giveituruguay/2003/2003-09-13 - Tommy Hilfiger at Jones Beach Theater, Wantagh, NY, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Maybe part of JOHN
+5. Maybe part of JOHN
-The Zephyr Song
+6. The Zephyr Song
-Suck My Kiss
+7. Suck My Kiss
-Latest Disgrace tease
+8. Latest Disgrace tease
-Parallel Universe
+9. Parallel Universe
-Havana Affair
+10. Havana Affair
-Otherside
+11. Otherside
-Throw Away Your Television
+12. Throw Away Your Television
-Don't You Ever Leave jam
+13. Don't You Ever Leave jam
-If You Have to Ask
+14. If You Have to Ask
-Hardcore Jollies tease
+15. Hardcore Jollies tease
-Don't Forget Me
+16. Don't Forget Me
-London Calling tease
+17. London Calling tease
-Right on Time
+18. Right on Time
-Soul to Squeeze
+19. Soul to Squeeze
-Can't Stop
+20. Can't Stop
-Venice Queen
+21. Venice Queen
-Give It Away
+22. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+23. Under the Bridge
-Me and My Friends
+24. Me and My Friends

 ## Notes